Bloodborne Pathogens Exposure Control Plan

 7. “Exposure” means reasonably anticipated skin, eye, mucous membrane, or parenteral contact with blood or other potentially infectious materials that may result from the performance of an employee’s duties.
 “Exposure” does not include incidental exposures that may take place on the job, that are neither reasonably nor routinely expected, and that the worker is not required to incur in the normal course of employment.

-8. “Exposure incident” means a specific eye, mouth, other mucous membrane, nonintact skin, or parenteral contact with blood or other potentially infectious material that results from the performance of an employee’s duties
+8. “Exposure Incident” means a specific eye, mouth, other mucous membranes, nonintact skin, or parenteral contact with blood or other potentially infectious material that results from the performance of an employee’s duties

 9. “Other potentially infectious material” means any of the following: (i) Any of the following human body fluids: (A) Semen.
 (B) Vaginal secretions.
 (C) Amniotic fluid.
 (D) Cerebrospinal fluid.
 (E) Peritoneal fluid.
 (F) Pleural fluid.
 (G) Pericardial fluid.
 (H) Synovial fluid.
 (I) Saliva in dental procedures.
 (J) Any body fluid that is visibly contaminated with blood.
 (K) All body fluids in situations where it is difficult or impossible to differentiate between body fluids. (ii) Any unfixed tissue or organ, other than intact skin, from a living or dead human.